TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 So, when a representative from Instacart reached out to us and offered us a $50 credit – I was excited to give it a whirl.

 What you’ll find when you first visit their website (or app if you prefer) is their focus on usability.
-On first visit, you’ll be presented with a pop-up box asking for your zip code and then also stores they serve (here’s a look at the Minneapolis market):
+On first visit, you’ll be presented with a pop-up box asking for your zip code and then also stores they serve (here’s a look at the Austin market):

 We eat / purchase a fair amount of chicken, so we were pleasantly surprised to see they even had our packs of chicken breasts available to order.